twomice/com.joineryhq.profcond/README.md

 ## Configuration

 This extension has no browser-based configuration form within CiviCRM.
-Configuration is by PHP arrays in code within the civicrm.settings.php file.
+Configuration is by PHP arrays in code within the civicrm.settings.php file or an external configuration file.

-You need to add in your civicrm.settings.php a new config variable
+Add your configuration to either civicrm.settings.php, or a file called com.joineryhq.profcond.settings.php in `[civicrm.files]`:
 ```php
 global $civicrm_setting;
 $civicrm_setting['com.joineryhq.profcond']['com.joineryhq.profcond'] = array(